cosmicac/ucsf-mri-seg/README.md

 ## Overview

 This is an implementation of a fully convolutional CNN for segmenting synovitis in wrist MRIs of patients with Rheumatoid Arthritis, in Tensorflow.
-The network is trained end-to-end on 512 x 512 x 20 MR volumes and outpus a voxel-wise segmentation of the input volume.
+The network is trained end-to-end on 512 x 512 x 20 MR volumes and outputs a voxel-wise segmentation of the input volume.
 It's trained using dice coefficient as a loss function and performs with an average dice coefficient of 0.61 on a test set of 10 MR volumes from UCSF patients.
 Check out the [paper](https://github.com/cosmicac/ucsf-mri-seg/blob/refactor/paper/raseg.pdf) for more details.

 ## Architecture